d4n3sh/thedaneshproject/content/posts/2009-07-30-hot-to-restart-nfs-in-aix.md

 `startsrc -g nfs`

-To re-exports all shares or new share specified in the &#8220;exports&#8221; file run,
+To re-exports all shares or new share specified in the "exports" file run,

 `exportfs -av`